 You’ll find several Provincial Parks nestled along scenic lakes and rivers in the Similkameen that offer drive-in camping and RV experiences.
 All have plenty of stars overhead.
 Plan ahead and visit the BC Parks Page for information on closures, restrictions, etc.

 - Allison Lake Provincial Park is off the beaten track, 28 km north of Princeton.
 Open June to September, there are 22 vehicle accessible campsites here.
-Enjoy canoeing, cycling, fishing, swimming and water skiing!
+Enjoy canoeing, cycling, fishing, swimming, and water skiing!

 - Bromley Rock Provincial Park is located 21 km east of Princeton off Hwy.
 3. Open April to late September, there are 17 vehicle accessible campsites.
 Reservations accepted.
 Enjoy relaxing on or beside the river at the picnic area.
 Lie on the beach or swim in the pool created by jutting rocks.

-- Otter Lake Provincial Park is 33 km northwest of Princeton near Coalmont and Tulameen.
+Otter Lake Provincial Park is 33 km northwest of Princeton near Coalmont and Tulameen.
 Open May to late September, there are 45 vehicle accessible campsite.
 Reservations accepted.
-Canoe, fish, hike, bike or ski, swim to your heart’s content.
+Canoe, fish, hike, bike, or ski, swim to your heart’s content.
 There’s also a boat launch and a picnic area for your convenience.

-- Stemwinder Provincial Park is 35 km east Princeton on Hwy.
+- Stemwinder Provincial Park is 35 km east of Princeton on Hwy.
 3 near Hedley.
 Open April to late September, there are 27 vehicle accessible campsites.
 Reservations accepted.
 Bring your fishing gear as anglers love to cast from the rock covered shoreline.